Dre Campbell Farm

 You’ve probably heard that garlic is a great companion plant for many crops.
 And you’d be right!
-It grows well with brassicas (like broccoli and cabbage), a lot of other crops, and even some flowers.
+It grows well with brassicas (such as broccoli and cabbage), a variety of other crops, and even some flowers.

 On the other hand, there are some plants to avoid planting near garlic.
-Below, we’ll discuss some of the best and worst companions for garlic.
+Below, we will discuss some of the best and worst companions for garlic.

 Good Companion Plants for Garlic